P-R-E-Z/plogr/README.md

 # Install the newly built package
 make install

+# Supported Python: 3.12–3.13.
+Python 3.14 is currently blocked because PyO3/pydantic-core
+# do not yet support it.
+If your system Python is newer, set build envs to 3.13:
+# UV_PYTHON=python3.13 PYO3_PYTHON=python3.13 make rpm
+# UV_PYTHON=python3.13 PYO3_PYTHON=python3.13 make install
 ```

 The `Makefile` handles placing the source tarball in the correct `rpmbuild` directory for you.